RajvirsinhJadeja/movie-finder/README.md

 # **Movie Finder**

-A Python script that scrapes IMDb to find the top 10 best movies based on your preferences (genre, rating, release year, and review count).
+A Python script that scrapes IMDb to find the top movies based on your preferences (genre, rating, release year, and review count).

 ## **Description**
 Movie Finder is a command-line tool that helps you discover great movies by pulling data directly from IMDb.
 You can filter movies based on: